 He launched into “The Dying Girl’s Farewell,” a typically sentimental parlor ballad dating from 1902, and the Bristol Sessions were officially underway.

 He arrived in Bristol with an entourage of at least 11 people, most of them musicians.
-Stoneman and his family and friends accounted not only for the recordings credited to Stoneman, but also to those credited to the Dixie Mountaineers, Uncle Eck Dunford and the Blue Ridge Corn Shuckers, representing nearly everything recorded on the first and third days of the Sessions.
+Stoneman and his family and friends accounted not only for the recordings credited to Stoneman, but also for those credited to the Dixie Mountaineers, Uncle Eck Dunford and the Blue Ridge Corn Shuckers, representing nearly everything recorded on the first and third days of the Sessions.

 Why were they all in Bristol?
 Well, check out today’s blog post for everything you could want to know about the city that was about to become the Birthplace of Country Music.